timsta613/guiding-eyes/README.md

-# Guiding Eyes for the Blind Project
+/Users/tzhong/Desktop/Screen\ Shot\ 2019-07-25\ at\ 7.46.36\ PM.png # Guiding Eyes for the Blind Project
 Repository for the Guiding Eyes Project

-Welcome to the Guiding Eyes Project

-This document describes how to set up the wearable navigation unit used in the Guiding Eyes Project
+This document describes how to set up the wearable navigation unit used in the Guiding Eyes Project, including the

 TODO: Write-up of how to install OS step-by-step